Skip to content

 # 3. Postprocess outputs to Face objects

-faces = self._postprocess(outputs, image.shape)
+return self.postprocess(outputs, image.shape)

 Add Custom Recognition Model

-from uniface.recognition.base import BaseRecognizer
+from uniface.recognition.base import BaseRecognizer, PreprocessConfig

 class MyRecognizer(BaseRecognizer):

-def __init__(self, model_path: str):
+def __init__(self, model_path: str, providers=None):

 Usage